tripl-to/proposal/README.md

 In the most simple operation the _host_ publish what they want to sell and its price.
 The _traveler_ interact with the block-chain and get that price.

 _Host_ can drop rooms at a fixed price or to an auction.
 They can also set if they are allowing re-sales and a fee for the resale.
-Of course, there are cancellation fees.
+Of course, there will be cancellation fees.

 ## Privacy

-All booking will remain anonymous until the moment of enjoying the service.
+All booking will remain anonymous.
 At the check in the user can show an confirmation code generated with their private key.
+The _host_ can have temporary access to the _traveler_ personal information to complete regulation.

-Some service, like some flights, requires some personal information in advance, like nationality.
-On this can of services hosts can specify that data and if they allow last minute changes of ownership.
+Some service, like flights, requires some personal information in advance, like nationality.
+On this kind of services _hosts_ can specify which data can have last minute changes.
+Also, if the service requieres any data must be visible by the _host_ prior to the service the _traveler_ will know it before booking.

-All bookings even between the same traveler and host will be anonymized.
+All bookings/transactions even between the same _traveler_ and _host_ will be anonymized.
 The host will not be able to track previous booking from the same traveler in the block-chain unless the traveler allow it (usually as part of some loyalty program) but in anyway the relationship will be private in the block-chain.

 ## Taxes

-The block-chain as a a decentralized entity can not retain any taxes.
+The block-chain as a decentralized entity can not retain any taxes.
 All prices in the block-chain are consumer prices. _Hosts_ and _helpers_ can generate invoices and taxes declaration based on the data in the block-chain. _Hosts_ can delegate this task to _helpers_ given them a restricted access to some data. _helpers_ can also deliver software that could be installed in the _hosts_ network to insure that any private data is never shared. _travelers_ can agree with the _hosts_ if their personal data can be shared with _helpers_ for certain purposes, like taxes.

 Governments can see all transaction on the network.
 While the privacy is guaranteed for the _travelers_ open identity is a must for services providers in the network.